 - Depreciation: Did you know the moment you purchase something new, it loses a portion of its value?
 They all lose value over time, whether machinery, equipment, or other essential business items.
 You must account for depreciation in your profit and loss statement, as these numbers can be counted as a loss come tax time.

 - Earnings before interest and tax (EBIT): Another common term for EBIT is the operating profit, which determines your company's profitability.
 You can calculate EBIT by subtracting OPEX from your gross profit.

 - Earnings before tax (EBT): Are you curious about how your business performs compared to others?
 EBT makes that simple as it measures your company's financial performance.
 You can calculate EBT by subtracting COGS, OPEX, interest, and depreciation from your total revenue.

-- Earnings available for common shareholders: Your company might have investors, or you might complete owner’s draws in place of a salary.
-If so, the earnings available for common shareholders section of your profit and loss statement will show a net after-tax profit while accounting for any dividends for preferred shareholders.
+- Earnings available for common shareholders: Your company might have investors, or you might complete owner's draws in place of a salary.
+If so, the earnings available for the common shareholder's section of your profit and loss statement will show a net after-tax profit while accounting for any dividends for preferred shareholders.